Saban asks fans to have class

 The buffoons on WJOX (the Roundtable) are having fun picking at Alabama fans over Saban’s statement.
 Unfortunately, these guys spoil the message—instead of focusing on the real problems (unruly fans), these guys turn it into an attack on the entire fanbase and muddle the point.
 These guys are so bad it makes me long to hear Ray Melick.

-8 Responses to “Saban asks fans to have class” Subscribe
+8 thoughts on “Saban asks fans to have class”

 It would make more sense if a player got the call instead of the coaches.
 I doubt they have their numbers listed in the yellow pages.